pandorasNox/docker-rnapk/README.md

 > Be awere that creating these docker images automatically accepts all kinds of license agreements.
 It's by the way never a good idea to run any foreign scripts / creating docker images without checking whats happen in there.

-> Be awere that the combined size of the images takes more than 5GB of disk space.
+_Note: Be awere that the combined size of the images takes more than 5GB of disk space._

 Its recommended to execute the provided init.sh file (in the root directory of this repository) to ensure the naming of the images.